Refer to information on National Mutual Acceptance page for general information and guidance on COVID-19.

 The Human Research Ethics Application (HREA) form is an ethics application form developed by the National Health and Medical Research Council (NHMRC).
-The HREA replaces the National Ethics Application Form (NEAF).
+The HREA replaced the National Ethics Application Form (NEAF) in August 2017.

-The HREA or NEAF is used for an ethics application to a Victorian HREC at a public health organisation.
+The HREA is used for an ethics application to a Victorian HREC at a public health organisation.

 For a single-site low and negligible risk (LNR) research project taking place in Victoria only, the LNR VIC application form may be utilised instead of the HREA.
 Some reviewing HRECs may not accept the LNR VIC; always discuss the research project with the reviewing organisation’s research office before creating an ethics application for a low risk research project.
 The Victorian Low and Negligible Risk application form (LNR VIC) is available for completion on the ERM website.

 Victorian specific module

-The Victorian specific module is mandatory when the HREA or NEAF is used.
+The Victorian specific module is mandatory when the HREA is used.
 It must be uploaded as a supporting document and submitted as part of the ethics application.
 A Victorian specific module is not required for projects utilising the LNR VIC application form.

-In Victoria there is a requirement to comply with legislation relevant to human research involving information privacy (Information Privacy Act 2000), health information (Health Records Act 2001).
+In Victoria there is a requirement to comply with legislation relevant to human research involving information privacy (Privacy and Data Protection Act 2014), health information (Health Records Act 2001).

 In addition, consent under circumstances where the Medical Treatment Planning and Decisions Act 2016 and the Mental Health Act 2014 apply must meet legislative requirements in Victoria.

 The Victorian specific module has been designed so that the HREC can address legislative requirements.